 Easy Stuffed Pepper Soup

 As much as I love stuffed pepper recipes (I’ve posted Mexican, ground chicken stuffed peppers, and Instant Pot versions of them!), admittedly they aren’t the quickest/easiest meal going.
-When transforming it into a bell pepper soup, though, you can enjoy all the flavors the ‘lazy’ way- just like lazy ’unstuffed’ cabbage rolls or my Instant Pot beef stew.
+When transforming it into a bell pepper soup, though, you can enjoy all the flavors the ‘lazy’ way- just like lazy ’unstuffed’ cabbage rolls.

 Why Make Stuffed Bell Pepper Soup?